longmen2019/Weather_Forcast-/ReadMe.md

 # Weather Data Fetcher

-This project is a simple Python application that fetches weather data for a given city using the OpenWeatherMap API.
-It demonstrates how to make HTTP requests and handle responses using the `requests` library.
+The Weather Data Fetcher is a Python script that uses the `requests` library to interact with the OpenWeatherMap API.
+It fetches and displays current weather data for a specified city.

 ## Features

 - Fetches current weather data for a specified city.
 - Displays weather description and temperature in Celsius.
+- Offers temperature conversion to Fahrenheit.
-- Handles errors and provides feedback to the user.
+- Logs errors and important information.

 ## Requirements